How Great Is Our Economy If the Bottom 50%'s Share of the Nation's Wealth Has Plummeted Since 2009?

 "Magical thinking isn't optimism, it is folly."
 CHS 1/3/22)

-"Tune in (to degrowth), drop out (of hyper-consumerism and debt-serfdom) and turn on (to self-reliance and relocalizing capital and agency)."
+"Tune in (to self-reliance), drop out (of hyper-consumerism and debt-serfdom) and turn on (to relocalizing capital and agency)."
 (CHS 1/5/22)

 "The path to everything you desire starts here: like yourself as you are right now."
 (CHS 11/20/22)